domikini/kubernetes-cluster-on-raspbian-stretch-lite/README.md

 `$ curl -s https://packages.cloud.google.com/apt/doc/apt-key.gpg | sudo apt-key add - && echo "deb http://apt.kubernetes.io/ kubernetes-xenial main" | sudo tee /etc/apt/sources.list.d/kubernetes.list && sudo apt-get update -q && sudo apt-get install -qy kubeadm`

+## Initialize your master node

+You now have two new commands installed:

+- kubeadm - used to create new clusters or join an existing one

+- kubectl - the CLI administration tool for Kubernetes

+### Pre-pull images

+kubeadm now has a command to pre-pull the requisites Docker images needed to run a Kubernetes master, type in:

+`$ sudo kubeadm config images pull -v3`

+### If using Weave Net

+Initialize your master node:

+`$ sudo kubeadm init --token-ttl=0`

 ## Install Weave Net Driver

 This installs Weave Net driver which is used for the cluster